protobeard/madagascar_vanilla/README.md

 * Stand Your Ground: set a default value for pawn hostility response.
 * Allow Goodwill Reward: enable or disable goodwill rewards from factions.
-* Allow Honor Reward: enable of distable honot rewards from factions.
+* Allow Honor Reward: enable or disable honor rewards from factions.
-* Override Default Schedules: enable custom schedules to be assign to different types of pawns on recruitment: Never Sleep, Night Shift, Biphasic, and Day Shift.
+* Override Default Schedules: enable custom schedules to be assigned to different types of pawns on recruitment: Never Sleep, Night Shift, Biphasic, and Day Shift.
 These schedules are assigned like so:
-** NeverSleep to BodyMastery/Never Sleep Gene pawns
+    * Never Sleep to BodyMastery, Never Sleep gene pawns
-** Night Shift to NightOwl, UV Sensitive pawns
+    * Night Shift to NightOwl, UV Sensitive pawns
-** Biphasic to Very Sleepy > Sleepy pawns
+    * Biphasic to Very Sleepy, Sleepy gene pawns
-** Day Shift to Low Sleep > "Normal" pawns
+    * Day Shift to Low Sleep gene, "Normal" pawns
 * Automatically Expand Home: enable or disable automatically expanding the Home area.
 * Auto Rebuild in Home: enable or disable automatically rebuilding in the Home area.
 * Starting Areas: provide a list of areas which will be automatically created on each new game (e.g., "Work, Inside, Safe").
 * Use Manual Priorities: enable or disable using manual work priorities.
+* Bill Repeat Mode: enable Repeat Count (Do X Times), Target Count (Do Until X), and Forever default for new production bills.
+    * If Target Count is selected, enable default hitpoint range for items to count.
+    * If Target Count is selected, enable default quality range for items to count.
 * Bill Storage: enable Drop on Floor or Take to Best Stockpile default for new production bills.
 * Bill Ingredient Search Radius: set a default ingredient search radius for new production bills.
+* Crematorium: disable cremating colonist corpses by default.
 * Enable Mech Repair by Default: Yup.
 * Landmark Visibility: enable or disable Odyssey landmark visibility on the world map.
 * Auto Cut by Default: enable auto cutting on windmills and animal pens.